 Scraping website data into Airtable

 With Simplescraper you can scrape data from any website directly into your Airtable bases quicky and easily.
-This guide shows you how.
+This guide has been updated to show you how to use Personal Access Tokens (PAT) instead of the now deprecated API keys.

 Follow the steps below or watch the short video above

 • In Simplescraper navigate to the Integrate tab of a recipe that you've created and you'll find the Airtable integration.
 Toggle the Activate switch on to enable the integration.
-There are four sections to be completed: API key, Base ID, Table name and Included properties
+There are four sections to be completed: Personal Access Token (previously API key), Base ID, Table name and Included properties

 • To add your base ID, open the base that you wish to save data into and note the string that comes after 'https://airtable.com/' in your URL bar.
 It should begin with 'app' and then some random characters, for example 'appQjzhfyaBCde'.
 Copy this base ID and paste it into the Base ID field in Simplescraper and press enter to save (alternatively navigate to the Airtable API page and click on the base that you wish to scrape data into and you'll find the same Base ID highlighted in green in the introduction section)